-Products and services can be aimed at the UK retail market directly or via professional advisers and companies wishing to enter the Gold Standard Award scheme must complete a detailed questionnaire, which has been constructed using the knowledge of industry experts and designed to correspond to the key areas being measured.
+Companies wishing to enter the Gold Standard Award scheme must complete a detailed questionnaire, which has been constructed using the knowledge of industry experts and take a ‘five pillar' approach to assessment.

-• Financial Strength: This has been defined in terms of the financial ability of the entrant organisation to meet what its customers reasonably expect through its ability to survive in an appropriate form.
+1. Financial Strength: Assess the financial ability of the entrant organisation to meet reasonable customer expectation through its ability to deliver on their promises in case of business volatility..
 The differences between the provider types under consideration will be taken into account.
 Providers will be rated among their peer sector, rather than as a global population of entrants.

-• Service: This assesses the ability of the company to maintain an effective post-sales relationship with the distributor and/or consumer.
-Typical areas assessed are forms of communication and the available ways for distributors and consumers to interact with ach other.
+3. Service: Assesses the ability of the company to maintain an effective pre and post-sales relationship with the distributor and/or consumer.
+Typical areas assessed are forms of communication, quality and levels of service on offer.

-• Fair Value: This assesses whether the customer is obtaining value for money by comparing charges and benefits against a typical range of products for the category entered.
+4. Fair Value: Assesses whether the customer is getting value for money by comparing charges and benefits against a typical range of products for the category entered.
 Companies offering specialist products only will be assessed against similar groups.

-• Trust: The ability of a company to promote confidence through the customer experience, the media, advertising and marketing.
-Judges will be looking for a coherent message, which is transmitted not only to customers but within the company itself.
-Attention will also be paid to the ethical use of product literature and performance as well as the adoption of corporate governance standards.
+5. Trust: The ability of a company to promote confidence through the customer experience, the media, advertising and marketing.
+Judges will be looking for a coherent message, which are communicated not only to customers but within the company itself.
+Attention will also be paid to the ethical use of product literature and performance as well as the adoption of corporate governance standards and social responsibility.